patrickneil03/TaskflowRepoApp/README.md

 - 📝 **Task Management** – Users can add, update, delete personal tasks
 - ⏰ **Task Deadlines** – Users can set a deadline when adding a task and update it later if needed, enabling flexible task scheduling and time management.

 - 📩 **Email Reminders** – A scheduled Amazon EventBridge rule triggers a Lambda function every 12 hours.
 The function queries the DynamoDB table for tasks nearing their deadline.
-If found, it uses Amazon SES to send personalized email reminders to authenticated users whose email addresses have been verified in SES.
+If found, it uses Amazon SES (Sandbox mode) to send personalized email reminders to authenticated users whose email addresses have been verified in SES.

 - 📷 **Profile Uploads** – Users upload profile pictures through a secure, token-validated flow.
 API Gateway (protected with Cognito authorizer) triggers a Lambda function which verifies the user's identity via JWT claims, decodes the base64 image, and uploads it to a private user-specific path in S3.
 A presigned URL is then generated for temporary, secure access — ensuring only the authenticated user can view or update their profile picture.